Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/best_practices.rst

 Best practices
 ==============

-rosjava is different than other ROS client libraries in many respects.
-As a result, there are new best practices that should be followed while developing a rosjava application.
+rosmobile is different than other ROS client libraries in many respects.
+As a result, there are new best practices that should be followed while developing a rosmobile application.

 Java package names
 ------------------